Swiss Northeastern Railway: History

 The Swiss Northeast Railway was created on 1 July 1853 by the merger of the Swiss Northern Railway (Schweizerische Nordbahn—SNB— informally known as the Spanisch-Brötli-Bahn), and the Zürich-Lake Constance Railway (Zürich-Bodenseebahn).
 The originally planned continuation of the Northern Railway from Baden to Basel initially failed due to the different interests of the cantons of Zürich, Aargau and Basel.

-The main initiator of the merger was the Zürich-based businessman Alfred Escher, who previously headed the Zürich-Lake Constance Railway.
-He advocated the funding of the railways by private investors instead of public funds.
-He suggested the founding of Schweizerische Kreditanstalt to meet the large capital requirements of the railways.
+The main initiator of the merger were the Zürich-based businessman Alfred Escher, who previously headed the Zürich-Lake Constance Railway, and economist Bruno Hildebrand.
+They advocated the funding of the railways by private investors instead of public funds and suggested the founding of Schweizerische Kreditanstalt to meet the large capital requirements of the railways.

 The NOB endeavored to establish connections with foreign countries to generate freight traffic.
 It first opened a direct connection from Zürich to Lake Constance.
 Thus it became a direct competitor of the United Swiss Railways (Vereinigte Schweizerbahnen; VSB) based in St. Gallen. the NOB opened the line from Romanshorn to Winterthur on 16 May 1855.
 The Zürich–Winterthur extension was opened in two stages from Winterthur to Oerlikon on 27 December 1855 and to Zürich on 26 June 1856; this gave a connection to the former Northern Railway between Zürich and Baden.
-The arrival of the railway caused the peaceful village of Romanshorn to grow into one of the most important transport hubs in eastern Switzerland.
+The arrival of the railway caused the village of Romanshorn to grow into one of the most important transport hubs in eastern Switzerland.
 The NOB started a shipping service on Lake Constance in 1855.
 The train ferry service between Romanshorn and Friedrichshafen (Germany) was established in 1869.
 This led the NOB to expand the railway facilities and to construct the largest of the ports on Lake Constance (measured by area), which required the shore to be raised.